-

 2.8 It is customary/possible for a lender to take a charge/security over bank accounts of the borrower?
 Is it usual for lenders to contractually restrict rights to withdraw funds in accounts until the scheduled interest and capital repayments are made?

-Therefore, a lender can also restrict the borrower’s rights to withdraw funds by means of granting a pledge over the relevant account, but this restriction needs to be agreed in the relevant security document.
+Therefore, a lender can also restrict the borrower’s rights to withdraw funds by means of granting a pledge over the relevant account, but this restriction needs to be agreed in the corresponding security document.

 3. What are the mechanisms for registering land and for registering and perfecting security?